Disney+: Original scripted content

 The service's initial original content goal was planned to include four to five original films and five television shows with budgets from $25–100 million.
 In January 2019, it was reported that Disney would spend up to $500 million in original content for the service.
 Original series based on Star Wars and Marvel properties have been or are being produced.
 Original Star Wars series include The Mandalorian and its spin-offs The Book of Boba Fett and Ahsoka, a seventh season of the animated The Clone Wars (and a spin-off series titled The Bad Batch), as well as Obi-Wan Kenobi, Andor, Skeleton Crew, The Acolyte and Lando.
-Original Marvel series include WandaVision and its spin-offs Agatha: Coven of Chaos and Vision Quest, The Falcon and the Winter Soldier, Loki, Hawkeye and its spin-off Echo, Moon Knight, Ms. Marvel, She-Hulk: Attorney at Law, Secret Invasion, Ironheart, Daredevil: Born Again, and Wonder Man.
-Animated Marvel series include What If..?, I Am Groot, X-Men '97, Spider-Man: Freshman Year, and Marvel Zombies.
+Original Marvel series include WandaVision and its spin-offs Agatha All Along and VisionQuest, The Falcon and the Winter Soldier, Loki, Hawkeye and its spin-off Echo, Moon Knight, Ms. Marvel, She-Hulk: Attorney at Law, Secret Invasion, Ironheart, Daredevil: Born Again and Wonder Man.
+Animated Marvel series include What If..?, I Am Groot, X-Men '97, Your Friendly Neighborhood Spider-Man and Marvel Zombies.

 In January 2019, Disney+ ordered Diary of a Future President from CBS Television Studios, its first series from an outside production company.

 A television series remake of the film High Fidelity was initially announced for Disney+, but in April 2019, it was announced that the project had been moved to Hulu, citing concerns from its staff that the positioning of Disney+ as a family-friendly service was at odds with their creative vision for the series.
 Love, Victor, a spin-off of the film Love, Simon, was similarly shifted from Disney+ to Hulu in February 2020.

-In August 2019, Iger announced that 20th Century Fox films such as Home Alone, Night at the Museum, Diary of a Wimpy Kid, and Cheaper by the Dozen will be "'reimagined' for 'a new generation'" exclusively for Disney+ by Fox Family.
+In August 2019, Iger announced that 20th Century Fox properties such as Home Alone, Night at the Museum, Diary of a Wimpy Kid and Cheaper by the Dozen will be "'reimagined' for 'a new generation'" exclusively for Disney+ by Fox Family.

-Most original episodic content is released weekly, as opposed to all at once with the release time initially being 12:01 a.m.
+Most original episodic content is released weekly, as opposed to all at once with the release time initially being 12:01 am.
 PT on Fridays, which lasted from November 15, 2019, to June 25, 2021.
 With the premiere of Loki, which debuted on June 9, 2021, Disney shifted the release schedule for new original series and new seasons of the respective series to Wednesdays.

 On December 25, 2020, Soul became the first feature-length film from Pixar to be released as a Disney+ original.
 The following two Pixar films, Luca and Turning Red, were also released as Disney+ originals.

 On February 1, 2022, Disney announced that Star Original Korean drama series Snowdrop would be released on Disney+ in the U.S. on February 9, 2022, as a Disney+ original; this marks the series becoming the first international content for Disney+ and the first content as both a Disney+ and Star original.